 When this occurs, there are two options that can occur.

-The case changes to a 24-hour case where there are two twelve hour shifts that are needed each day.
-The caregivers are expected to be awake throughout their shift and ready to provide assitance to a client at a moment’s notice.
+The case changes to an hourly case where there are two twelve-hour shifts that are needed each day.
+The caregivers are expected to be awake throughout their shift and ready to provide assistance to a client at a moment’s notice.

 Live-In Plus Hourly